 \section{Methods}

-\subsection{Cooperative policy for whole-body control}
+\subsection{Cooperative Policy for Whole-body Control}

-\ourshort consists of a \textbf{loco policy} for locomotion and an \textbf{arm policy} for manipulation.
+\ourshort consists of a loco policy for locomotion and an arm policy for manipulation.
 The two policies are harmonized as a whole-body controller.
-Specifically, the loco policy adjusts its actions accordingly by following instructions from the arm policy.
-For each policy, we implement reinforcement learning algorithms to maximize the discounted expected return $\mathbb{E}_{\pi_\theta}\left[\sum_{t=0}^{T-1} \gamma^t r_t\right]$ to find the optimal parameters $\theta$, where $r_t$ represents the reward at time step $t$, $\gamma$ is the discount factor, and $T$ is the maximum episode length.
-We utilize the Proximal Policy Optimization (PPO) algorithm for training.
+Specifically, the loco policy adjusts its actions by following the instructions of the arm policy.